hadycht/hubeau/README.md

 Thus, to retrieve the stations where the measurements were made, we use the *python script* **stations_qualite_nappes.py**.

 To retrieve the different measurements, we use the *python script* **qualite_nappe_api.py**.
 We afterwards cleaned this resulting dataset using the *python script* **stations_qualite_nappes.py**.

+## API HubEau: Ecoulement des cours d'eau

+This API provied data on the